ariadne-cps/ariadne/README.md

 ### Building executables using Ariadne

 The tutorials directory contains two CMake projects that rely on a correct installation of Ariadne, either by using a package or by building the sources.
 You can copy a project directory in any place on your file system and follow the instructions on the README file inside to check that your installation was successful.

-Due to limitations of the C++ standard library on macOS since C++11, you won't be able to build an executable with GCC if the Ariadne library has been built using Clang, and viceversa.
-Hence on macOS you shall use the same compiler for both Ariadne and any projects that depend on it.
-If Ariadne comes from the Homebrew package, then it has been built using g++ 10.

 ## Contribution guidelines ##